joinpursuit/AC_4_Web/units/html/lessons/events_2/events_2_update.md

   The `p` tag, then the `body`, and finally the `html`.
 </details>

 Let's see event delegation in action!
 Inside your test.html file add the id "unordered-list" to your ul.
-Add the id "ordered-list" to your ol, and ad the id's "ordered-first" and "ordered-second" It should look something like:
+Add the id "ordered-list" to your ol, and add the id's "ordered-first" and "ordered-second" It should look something like:

 ```html